Top Mac Security Threats: Learn How to Prevent Them

 Once you have encrypted the hard drive, you need a password to unlock it.
 Make sure to create a password that’s easy to remember.
 Because if you lose the password, you will lose access to your files.

 Using the Mac multi-layer firewall, you can add a layer of protection to your device.
 The firewall blocks all unwanted incoming network connections and controls the apps’ access to your network.
-This protects the device from malware attacks and leaves no room for the back door threat actors to find a way to enter the network.
+This protects the device from malware attacks and leaves no room for backdoor threat actors to enter the network.

 Since the firewalls are not enabled by default so, you need to turn them on by following the steps below: